DataDog/hiring-engineers/answers.md

-Your answers to the questions go here.
+Here are my answers to the hiring exercise:

 ## Prerequisites - Setup the environment